bdombro/slimr/packages/util/README.md

 ## Exports

+- index.ts - ALL of the utils -- shouldn't avoid in web due to bundle impact
 - copy.ts - Deeply copy any object
 - diff.ts - Returns a diff between any two objects
 - index.ts -